 After several months of ramp up they quickly noticed that he was not selling… anything.
-Confused, they investigated the marketplace, competitive landscape, economic conditions, etc. Nothing appeared to be out of the ordinary.
+Confused, they investigated the marketplace, competitive landscape, economic conditions, product pricing, etc. Nothing appeared to be out of the ordinary.
 Their other sales reps were doing well, but he wasn’t.
 The sales rep failed to build a pipeline with which to set appointments and develop sales opportunities.
 This salesperson didn’t just fail to meet his sales quota, he sold absolutely nothing!
-He sold $0.00… the entire year.
+He sold $0.00… the entire year!
 The bad salespeople syndrome severly inflicted my friend.

 Did your sales rep acquire $7 million in new sales at his last job or did he inherit $7 million in existing business?

 My friend stared at me with a blank look on his face.
 After a few moments of silence, he admitted that he never drilled down into the details of his sales rep’s previous sales success.
 During the hiring process, he assumed that the sales rep amassed all of those sales and new customers on his own.
 (Later on, my friend found out that this sales rep inherited a large customer base from the previous sales rep who was promoted to a Sales Director position in another division of the company.)

 Make sure that every new sales candidate aligns with the job.